 About Steamboat Magazine

-Presented by: Ski Town Publications, Inc.
+Presented by: Ski Town Media, Inc.

 Originally a California girl, Sandy has been with Steamboat Magazine the longest of any us.
 She came on-board in 1993, as part of the Mac Media team that used to produce the magazine.
 Sandy specializes in detail: both in words and numbers, in her dual role as proofreader/bookkeeper.
-When she's not in the office, she's spending her time with her husband, native Steamboater Judd Jacobs, and their four-year-old daughter, Riley.
+When she's not in the office, she's spending her time with her husband, native Steamboater Judd Jacobs, and their almost-teen-aged daughter, Riley.